LordManhattan/LScheat/README.md

 # LScheat
-Just a ls cheat sheet
+Just an ls cheat sheet.
+Nothing interesting to see here!